 Abdul-Gafaru’s research interests are the politics of development (as it relates in particular to the spatial dimensions of inequality, social protection and poverty reduction); extractive sector governance (specifically mining and oil) and its impact on social and economic development outcomes; democratisation, human rights and elections in Africa.
 For ESID, Abdul-Gafaru is leading a country study around the politics of Ghana’s mining industry as part of a wider comparative research project on natural resource governance in Ghana.
 He is also undertaking research on the roles of the Ghana National Petroleum Corporation, Civil Society and Parliament in oil sector governance in Ghana.

-Appiah, D. & Abdulai, A.G.
-(2017).
+Appiah, D. and Abdulai, A.-G. (2017).
 ‘Competitive clientelism and the politics of core public sector reform in Ghana‘, ESID Working Paper No. 82.

 Hickey, S., A.-G. Abdulai, A. Izama and G. Mohan (2015).
 ‘The politics of governing oil effectively: A comparative study of two new oil-rich states in Africa‘, ESID Working Paper No. 54.